 |Fees||Origination fee: 0.0% – 8.0%|

 Prepayment penalty: None

-Upstart was founded in 2012 with a focus on leveraging AI and machine learning to automate the borrowing process.
-Upstart aims to price credit appropriately by looking beyond just credit scores to consider your employment, income, education, and other key factors.
+Upstart was founded in 2012, focusing on leveraging AI and machine learning to automate the borrowing process.
+It aims to price credit appropriately by looking beyond credit scores to consider your employment, income, education, and other key factors.

 In this review:

 |Origination fee||0% – 10%|